 1. Remove bean hopper and burr assembly.

-Two screws each hold the hopper and faceplate in place.
+Two screws each hold the container and faceplate in place.
 After removing these, the adjustment ring's hex bolts will be exposed and can be unscrewed to remove it, too.

 The upper burr plate can now be removed.
-The plastic bean hopper can be wiped down with a cloth and warm water.
+The plastic bean container can be wiped down with a cloth and warm water.

 2. Brush both pieces of the burr assembly clean.